yachnytskyi/go-blog-platform/README.md

 We have a script in Makefile that allows you to launch the project.

 ## Runing the Application

+To activate email sending features, you need to put your email provider credentials in app.env (you have an example in the end of `app.env` file).

 `example.env` file is provided you as an example of your own environment variables, which you you need to put in your `app.env` file (you should create it on your own).